kanban for ai coding agents

 Self-updating

 Kamaji checks for new releases on launch.
-When one's available the status bar prompts you — press u to download and replace the binary in place, then restart.
+When one's available, press u to download and replace both binaries in place, then restart.

 Drag a ticket.
 Get an agent.